 Consider the accessibility of your data sources.
-As disclosure requests often come with tight timelines, be ready to produce them quickly, when needed.
+As disclosure requests often come with tight timelines, be ready to produce them quickly when needed.
 If a data set is available from multiple sources, identify the most convenient source.
 Also, prevent having to process and disclose unresponsive data simply because the content of the data is unknown.
 Having a comprehensive understanding of your information lifecycle and a well-planned ESI data map will help you plan and budget your disclosure exercises, and minimize costs and exposures.

 DIY Step 3: Create and Enforce Data Retention Policies

 Data preservation is a critical legal requirement in anticipation of litigation.
-In most jurisdictions, including the U.S. and U.K., whenever litigation is reasonably anticipated, the company has a legal duty to preserve all potentially relevant information and ensure that the data is not destroyed.
+In most jurisdictions, including the United States and United Kingdom, whenever litigation is reasonably anticipated, the company has a legal duty to preserve all potentially relevant information and ensure that the data is not destroyed.
 With this requirement, companies often over-preserve and defer decisions on the appropriate retention periods or data removal.
 However, just as important as preserving the data is destroying the data you no longer need in a timely manner, provided that there are no pending preservation requirements.
 Even if the legal required retention periods have expired, any data you have at the recognition of anticipated litigation is subject to data preservation and discovery.
 Sometimes referred to as "skeletons in the closet," data unnecessarily kept beyond compliance requirements or business needs may expose content detrimental to your case.
 Destroying data as soon as it is no longer needed will reduce storage, maintenance and legal expenses, and minimize future costs associated with discovery and review.

 Companies often have official data retention policies, but they are not enforced or followed.
-Plan ahead in close collaboration with the IT department and be ready to quickly implement litigation holds, as required.
+Plan ahead in close collaboration with the IT department and be ready to quickly implement litigation holds as required.
 Sometimes, certain data groups will need to have multiple holds placed on them for different cases.
 This is often overlooked by organizations, and lifting one preservation requirement triggers deletion of the data, when it should continue to be preserved for other pending matters.
 Make sure all litigation hold requirements are properly tracked and managed for each case.
 Maintain documentation of which data is available and which is not to effectively manage discovery requirements.

 Electronic discovery has undoubtedly been a hot topic in litigation and has, historically, been a reactive measure.
 The process typically commences after the onset of a preservation obligation.
 However, given the changing landscape of regulations and laws, taking a proactive approach to litigation readiness can minimize significant risks and costs.
 It is important to establish a litigation response program and perform periodic reviews to modify your programs according to changing business, technology and legal requirements.
 If you reassess your current litigation readiness now, you can avoid having your data dictate your case strategy.